Jeremiah-Rojas/windows-server/README.md

 _Note: Block type 13 (request) from reaching your system.
 Block type 14 (reply) from being sent back._
 </br>
 I rescanned the machine and found the following:

+## Conclusion
+Overall, there were more pre-existing vulnerabilities on the system than with the installation of WinRAR and python; python did not give any vulnerabilities.
+It is important to have an established routine scan of your servers to prevent easy fixes from building up and creating a bigger attack surface.